 How to Read a Survey Plan

-Survey plans are prepared by professional land surveyors, who identify and record each and every feature and measurement that contributes to the definition of a property.
+Survey plans are prepared by professional land surveyors, who identify and record features and measurements that contribute to the definition of a property.

 Your land survey plan may look daunting at first glance, but understanding it is very important.
 We’ll help you understand the basics of a survey plan and how to use it.